apsys2024/apsys2024/content/sponsor-benefits-guide/index.md

 - Please place items (e.g. banners, goods) only on the desk and the area behind of the desk
 - If you plan to use power supply and poster board, please notify the sponsor chair by **Aug 30 JST**.
 - On the first day, you can start arranging the booth since 8 a.m.
+- [Updated on Aug 27] Please bring your power strip if you need to multiple power ports.

 ## Company collateral material
 - At the registration desk, we will hand the company collateral materials along with the registration packet to attendees.
 - To provide your materials with the attendee, please send the materials (see "Sending packages to the venue" section), or bring your materials to the registration desk at 7:45 a.m. on the first day.
 - We recommend (but do not require) that you prepare **120** sets of the material, as we plan to prepare 120 packets.
+- [Updated on Aug 27] If you can, please mark your package with the company collateral materials so we can find them.
+We will open the package and include the materials in the registration registration packets.

 ## Sending packages to the venue
 If you send the something (e.g. the company collateral material, novelty goods) to the venue,